agentmodels/agentmodels.org/chapters/5a-time-inconsistency.md

 It is straightforward to add exponential discounting to our existing agent models.
 We explain this in detail below.
 First, we show some simple illustrates of the effects of exponential discounting.

 Consider the deterministic Bandit problem from Chapter III.3.
 We imagine a person decides every year where to go on vacation.
 There is a fixed list of options and a finite time horizon [^bandit].
-The person discounts exponetially and so they prefer a good vacation now to an even better one in the future.
+The person discounts exponentially and so they prefer a good vacation now to an even better one in the future.
 This means they are less likely to *explore*, since exploration takes time to pay off.

 [^bandit]: Imagine the person is looking for the best skiing or sports facilities and doesn't care about variety.
 There could be a known finite time horizon because they won't anymore be able to take a long vacation or they are too old for the sport.